viachiyu/viachu-pocket-client/README.md

 ### Sitemap

-1. Home page: Logo (Log in/ Sign up?)
+1. Home Page: Logo + Log In
+2. Signup Page: Sign up an account/profile.
-2. Pocket’s page: Create a pocket or click into an existing one?
+3. Pocket’s page: Create a pocket or click into an existing one
-   ^^ Depends on how auth works for this app

-3. ExpenseList Page: List of all previous expenses (top most recent)
+4. ExpenseList Page: List of all previous expenses of the pocket(top most recent)
-4. AddExpense Page: Create a new expense (redirects back to expense list page after)
+5. AddExpense Page: Create a new expense (redirects back to expense list page after)
-5. EditExpense -> edit expense on the list (modal)
+6. EditExpense Page: edit expense on the list
-6. Delete Expense -> delete expense on the list (modal)
-7. ProfileList Page -> Active Profile at top with all details shown, rest in list form under it
+7. ProfileList Page: Active Profile at top, rest of profiles under it
-8. AddProfile Page -> Create new profile (redirects back to expense list page after)
+8. EditProfile -> edit profile on the list (modal)

-9. EditProfile -> edit profile on the list (modal)
+9. Delete Expense -> delete expense on the list (modal)
 10. DeleteProfile -> delete profile on the list (modal)

 ### Mockups